Check-LC/ops_blog/source/_posts/homelab-pc.md

 date: 2023-11-27 23:02:04
 tags: DIY
 categories: Hardware
 summary: Got a new way to write blog in english.
-Suppose to write the version 1 of this easy in chinese, then translating the recordes into English.By the way, this one is about the  prepare of testing environments on my homelab PC.Hope one day I can know more professional words.
+Write the version 1 of this easy in chinese, then translating the texts into English. this one is about the  prepare of testing environments on my homelab PC.
+By the way, hope one day I'll know more professional words.
 ---
 ## 1. Computer Parts
 |配件|规格|价格|